1derek1/Todo-List/README.md

 # Todo-List
-Mt testing on developing a Todo-List
+My testing on developing a Todo-List